Skip to content

 An initiative to correct inaccurate addiction terminology in the media and medical community.

-We are collaborating on several research projects, including a study on developing a toolkit for safely deprescribing benzos, and a series of papers reporting results from a benzodiazepine patient experience survey.
+We are collaborating on several research projects, including a study on developing a toolkit for safely deprescribing benzos and a series of papers reporting results from a benzodiazepine patient experience survey.
 Our past research can be viewed on Research and Publications.

 We developed our own literature regarding safe benzodiazepine deprescribing and speak regularly about the importance of safer cessation.
 See resources and our impact for more information.